Table of Contents

 Localization of Learning Processes and Memory

-The procedural memory is located in the striatum and uses the pathway of the neocortex.
+The procedural memory is in the striatum and uses the pathway of the neocortex.
 Associative learning takes place inside the amygdala for emotional processes and in the cerebellum for motor processes.
 Non-associative learning occurs in the form of habituation and sensitization (both via reflex circuits).

 The Hebbian theory explains how the connection between certain neurons can be strengthened.